DataDog/kics/documentation/rules/k8s/shared_service_account.md

 ### Description

  A service account token is shared between workloads.
+The rule detects multiple workload manifests that reference the same `serviceAccountName` in their spec.
+Sharing a service account increases the blast radius and can violate least-privilege principles by causing credentials and permissions to be shared across workloads.

 ## Compliant Code Examples